WeiliangTian/AF2/Readme for Alphafold.md

 Check the status: `squeue -u {netID}`

 ### 4. View the result
-When finishing the prediction, the system will send an e-mail to the assigned e-mail address, the results can be downloaded to personal computer through Filezilla.
+When finishing the prediction, the system will send an e-mail to the assigned e-mail address, the results can be downloaded to personal computer through Filezilla for mac or WinSCP for windows.